tue-robotics/hgcfg/README.md

 For more screen shots, see [ScreenShots](https://bitbucket.org/bmearns/hgcfg/wiki/ScreenShots).

 For information on customizing the colors used by the extension, see [Config#Colors](https://bitbucket.org/bmearns/hgcfg/wiki/Config#markdown-header-colors).

+## API

+This extension also provides a basic API that other mercurial extensions can use to poke around and modify configuration files, instead of hacking on the text themselves.
+Although this API is not yet documented well, you can take a look at the available functions in [hgcfg.py](https://bitbucket.org/bmearns/hgcfg/src/tip/hgext/hgcfg.py).
+Most of them even have useful docstrings.

+To access the API from another extension, use the following python code:

+    :::python
+    import mercurial.extensions
+    hgcfg = mercurial.extensions.find('hgcfg')

+The `hgcfg` variable will then hold a `module` object, which you can use just like an imported module.
+For instance:

+    :::python
+    section = "ui"
+    key = "username"
+    value = "newusername"
+    scopes = ["local", "user"]
+    hgcfg.writevalue(ui, repo, section, key, value, scopes)

 ## Similar Extensions